meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 A 2011 meta-analysis by a Netherlands journal concluded that saturated fat wasn&rsquo;t anything to worry about except maybe when combining them with a lot of carbohydrate.

+<a id="org7af63ce"></a>

+## Caffeine

+EFSA (European Food Safety Authority) says that intake of up to 400mg/day do not raise safety concerns, and that a 200ml cup of filter coffee has 90mg of caffeine.
+So four cups/day. <https://www.efsa.europa.eu/en/topics/topic/caffeine>

 <a id="org2d95287"></a>

 ## Sweeteners